Solar Panel Cost Guide in Northwood, NH (2023 Update)

 How to Save on Solar Panels

-- Installation Process: Make sure you're on the same page with the company regarding how the installation process will go and what needs to be done before your solar system is installed, such as updating your electrical system or roof.
+- Installation Process: Make sure you’re aligned with the company in regard to how the installation process will go and what you need to do before your solar panels are installed, such as updating or replacing your electrical system or roof.

 - Some reported issues with customer service